willpanderson/ObjectOrientedProgramming/P08/README.txt

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 3. The staff class is unfinished and I was unable to implement it into my software.
-I have included the classes.
+I have included the classes BUT it is not linked into the Makefile.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////